CIS120 Linux Fundamentals by Scott Shaper

 # List the contents of a zip file without extracting

-unzip -l vacation.zip
+unzip -l assignment.zip

 # Shows all files in the archive